Introduction to the Code of Conduct for SICB and SICB+

 SICB Procedures for Responding to Harassment Complaints at Annual Meetings

-- The investigators will report the findings of the investigation to the Executive Director and the SICB President or other Executive officers, as appropriate.
-The available Executive Officers will then determine an appropriate action, which may include a disciplinary action.
-The determination will then be promptly communicated to the complainant and alleged offender.
+The SICB Safety Officer will report the findings of the investigation and recommended actions, if any, to the Executive Director and the SICB President or other Executive officers, as appropriate.
+The available Executive Officers will then review the recommendations and determine any consequences.
+The determination will be promptly communicated to the reporting party and accused and implemented.

-- Notification to the Society is essential to enforcing this Policy.
+Notification to the Society is essential to enforcing this Policy.
 Meeting participants may be assured that they will not be penalized in any way for reporting harassment or discrimination.
+Any retaliation should be brought to the attention of the SICB Safety Officer once the initial report has been submitted.

-Individuals who violate this policy will be subject to disciplinary action, as will individuals who act in bad faith by making maliciously false accusations.
-In the Society’s sole discretion, this disciplinary action may consist, at minimum, of a written warning, but may also include ejection from the meeting, reporting the behavior to the violator’s Title IX officer (or equivalent), and other penalties, without refund of any applicable registration fees or costs.
-If an incident is particularly serious or repeated incidents occur with the same individual, that individual may be banned from future meetings, or SICB membership may be revoked.
+As SICB strives to create at its meetings an environment free from harassment and discrimination, SICB will determine the appropriate consequences for holding people accountable for conduct reported under this policy.
+In the Society’s sole discretion, these consequences may consist, at minimum, of a written warning, but may also include ejection from the meeting, reporting the behavior to the violator’s Title IX officer (or equivalent), and other penalties, without refund of any applicable registration fees or costs.
+If an incident is particularly serious or repeated incidents occur with the same individual, that individual may be banned from future meetings, and/or SICB membership may be revoked.

 Retaliation is Prohibited

-Retaliation against any individual who reports harassment or assists in an investigation as defined herein is strictly prohibited and will not be tolerated.
-Retaliation is a serious violation of SICB policy and, like acts of harassment or discrimination, will be subject to disciplinary action.
-If you believe you have experienced or observed retaliation, notify SICB meeting staff via our web portal http://burkinc.ethicspoint.com , by phone at (703) 592-9946, at the meeting 4 registration desk, or by contacting one of the Society’s Executive Officers (President, Past President, President-Elect, Secretary, Treasurer, Program Officer).
+Retaliation against any individual who reports harassment or assists in an investigation is strictly prohibited and will not be tolerated.
+Retaliation is a serious violation of SICB policy and, like acts of harassment or discrimination, will be subject to consequences.
+If you believe you have experienced or observed retaliation, notify SICB via the reporting channels referenced above and/or the SICB Safety Officer if you have already initiated a report.

 Appeal & Questions